flaviaouyang/harvard-cs-50/README.md

-# CS50 Introduction to Computer Science
+# Section A: CS50 Introduction to Computer Science

 This repository contains notes taken from [CS50 2021](https://cs50.harvard.edu/x/2022/) and its corresponding source code, excluding week zero and week ten.